MC Hammer: Please Hammer Don't Hurt 'Em (1990)

 Music videos from this and previous albums began to receive much airplay on MTV and VH1.
 A movie also accompanied the album, and was produced in 1990, entitled Please Hammer Don't Hurt 'Em: The Movie (with portions of his music videos included within the movie).
-During this same time, Hammer also appeared in The West Coast Rap All-Stars posse cut "We're All in the Same Gang".
-Additionally, Hammer released the tracks "This is What We Do" on the Teenage Mutant Ninja Turtles movie soundtrack (1990), and "That's What I Said" on the Rocky V soundtrack (1990).
+Around this time, Hammer appeared in the West Coast Rap All-Stars posse cut "We're All in the Same Gang" (which charted and was nominated at the 33rd Annual Grammy Awards for Best Rap Performance by a Duo or Group in 1991).
+Hammer also released the tracks "This is What We Do" on the Teenage Mutant Ninja Turtles movie soundtrack (1990) and "That's What I Said" on the Rocky V soundtrack (1990).

+Hammer was also featured on "Wanna Be the Man" (included music video) and "For the Love of You" from Earth, Wind & Fire's 1990 Heritage album.
+"For the Love of You" peaked at No. 19 on the Billboard Hot R&B Singles chart and No. 12 on the Cashbox Top R&B Singles chart.
+After Hammer signed One Cause One Effect, "Up with Hope, Down with Dope" (included music video) reached No. 77 on the Hot R&B Singles chart (5 weeks) and "Midnite Lover" (featuring B Angie B) peaked at No. 58 on the Hot R&B Singles chart (11 weeks).
+Both songs were from their album Drop the Axxe (1990), which peaked at No. 51 on the Top R&B/Hip-Hop Albums chart.